spencermwoo/Cracking/KeePass/README.md

 We have our .kdbx file, so all that's left is a proper wordlist?
 Not so fast.

-Another difference with a real-world example is the hash iterations.
+Another difference with a real-world example is the [hash iterations|https://en.wikipedia.org/wiki/Cryptographic_hash_function].
 When creating the vault my friend significantly increased the hash iterations such that logging in normally would take about a second each time.
-Specifically when creating the vault they used the ```Security > 1 Second Deplay``` option to use a 'deterministicly random' hash iteration count.
+Specifically when creating the vault he used the ```Security > 1 Second Deplay``` option to use a 'deterministicly random' hash iteration count.

 ![alt text](hash_test/hash_test.png)

 Will our steps for the basic crack work with increased hashes?

 ### Testing Hash
-We create the database using password ```Saudi7settle+Strap``` and increase the iterations.
+We create a new database using password ```Saudi7settle+Strap``` and increase the iterations.

 We run the python script, remove the database name, and save the hash as hash_test.hash